A minimum of 35% of Terpinen-4-ol is an essential oil industry standard.

 Steam-distilled from the ‘Everlasting Plant’, Helichrysum oil is very effective at reducing acne.

 Helichrysum has a high concentration of diketones which are effective in reducing acne.
-In this, helichrysum is one of a kind among essential oils.

 This product can help with other problems like arthritis (for arthritis use it with lavender oil using coconut oil as a carrier).